AndersenLab/SorterDataAssembly/README.md

 testPlates <- list(2:10, 12:20)
 ```

-If the test plates or control plates are not sequenctial, they must be inserted into the list by vectors.
+If the test plates or control plates are not sequential, they must be inserted into the list by vectors.
 In this example, plates 1 and 3 control for plates 4, 6, and 8 while plates 2 and 10 control for plates 5, 7, and 9:

 ```r
 controlPlates <- list(c(1, 3), c(2, 10))